 Terminology.
 JavaScript has a long history and an evolving specification.
 In this paper, we say "JavaScript" to roughly mean ECMAScript Edition 3, the standard version of the language for more than a decade [24].
-We say ES5 to refer to Edition 5 of the language,2 recently released by the JavaScript standards committee [9].
-We say ES6 to refer to features proposed for the next version of the language, scheduled to be finalized within the next one or two years.
-Dependent JavaScript (DJS) includes a large set of core features common to all editions.
+We say "ES5" to refer to Edition 5 of the language, recently released by the JavaScript standards committee [13]; Edition 4 was never standardized.
+We say "ES6" to refer to features proposed for the next version of the language, scheduled to be finalized within the next one or two years.
+DJS includes a large set of core features common to all editions.